Battle of Toretsk: Fighting within Toretsk (22 August 2024 – 31 December 2024)

-Fighting in & around Toretsk (1 January 2025 – 7 August 2025)
+Fighting in and around Toretsk (1 January 2025 – 7 August 2025)

 Posted footage on 6 January 2025 showed that Russian forces had advanced to the northwestern administrative boundary of Toretsk.
 By 7 January, geolocated footage could confirm Russian control over 71% of Toretsk, with a Russian source offering a higher estimate of 90% Russian control.
 According to a Russian blogger, recent advances in the city had been accomplished by pushing in multiple directions simultaneously rather than one.
 A Ukrainian brigade spokesperson said that the size of Russian attack groups in Toretsk had increased around fourfold.
 On 8 January, a Russian source said that Ukrainian forces had been nearly forced back to the outskirts of the city.

 In early January, Russian forces advanced from Shcherbynivka into the settlement of Petrivka.
 Russian forces made further advances in the northwestern outskirts of Toretsk on 10 January.
 As of mid-January, Russian forces control the urban area of Toretsk, with fighting ongoing around the city and its northern outskirts.
 Ukrainian forces indirectly admitted the loss of the city in late January.

 In a situational report on 28 January, commander, military expert and historian Markus Reisner stated that the city was de facto occupied by Russian forces.
 By 30 January, a spokesman for Ukraine's 28th Mechanized Brigade told media outlets that the most active fighting was no longer taking place in Toretsk itself, but in the industrial zone of the village of Krymske, where advancing Russian forces were opposed by the 28th Brigade's "Shkval" battalion.

 In early February, Reisner specified that the Russian forces have control over 95% of the city, with fighting only ongoing in the outskirts.
 Later on 7 February Russian forces claimed to have captured the rest of the city, while Ukraine denied this.
 According to DeepStateMap.Live, Russian forces had firm control over the city center, with fighting ongoing on the outskirts.

 In late February and early March Ukrainian forces launched a major counterattack, leaving the Russian forces in northern Toretsk at risk of encirclement.
 Prior to this, Russia had controlled all of Toretsk except for the northern fringes.
 However, by late March the Russian forces had regained most of the lost territories and had further advanced to the north.
 By late June, the ISW showed entire Toretsk as captured by Russia with the exception of its central-western outskirts which were depicted as claimed, but not confirmed, to be captured.
 The Russian forces likely captured Petrivka on 14 July.
 During a company-sized mechanised assault on 7 August, the Russian army completed the seizure of Toretsk.